The TEA Project (Temporary Emergency Accommodation)

 Who can apply to the TEA Project?

-This is because there are existing homeless shelters for cis men and cis women, but no shelter exists for trans women, trans men, or other gender minorities.
+There are existing homeless shelters for cis men and cis women, but no shelter exists for trans women, trans men, intersex people, or other gender minorities.

 If you want to apply to The TEA Project